cyin100/personal-site/README.md

 # Personal Website

-Source code for personal website for Conner Yin - built using React JS and Tailwind CSS The link for the website can be found [here](https://cyin100.github.io/personal-site)
+Source code for personal website for Conner Yin - built using React JS and Tailwind CSS and hosted using GitHub Pages.
+The link for the website can be found [here](https://conneryin.com)

 ## Local Setup Instructions